Primary schools

 Waldorf schools

 Like the Montessori system, the Waldorf approach focuses on creating well-rounded students with a life-long love of learning.
-Waldorf schools aim to help each child develop their natural, unique abilities with creative and expressive activites.
+Waldorf schools aim to help each child develop their natural, unique abilities with creative and expressive activities.
 Some private Waldorf primary schools in South Africa include Gaia Waldorf School, Roseway Waldorf School, and Stellenbosch Waldorf School.
 To ensure quality education, schools should be members of the South African Federation of Waldorf Schools.

 International schools in South Africa